Robert-van-Engelen/Forth850/README.md

 ### REFILL
 _-- flag_
-attempt to refill the input buffer leaves false when end of input
+attempt to refill the input buffer;
+leaves false when end of input

 ### SKIPS